San Diego DUI Attorney

 With a DUI conviction, you may often expedite reinstatement of your license with installation of an ignition interlock device (IID) in your car.
 When is an ignition interlock device required?
 It can be used as a condition of license reinstatement, when a person is charged with driving on a suspended license, and when an individual is convicted of a second or third DUI offense.

 A device the size of a cell phone, it is attached by a dealer to your dashboard and wired to your ignition.
 It contains a breathalyzer that you must blow into to start your car.
 If you register too high, the car will not start.
 As you drive, the device will periodically call for you to blow again.
 If you flunk, it will notify you to stop the car and record the violation.
 If you fail to stop, it will cause the car to make annoying sounds and flashing lights.

 If your driver's license is suspended due to DUI, you may seek a restricted license to permit you to drive to and from work, in the course of employment, to and from school, to and from DUI programs, and to the DMV.
 However, obtaining this restricted license is not as easy as it may seem.
 If you failed to ask for a DUI hearing or lost, your license will be suspended for 120 days for a first offense.
 After 30 days have elapsed of your suspension period, you may seek a restricted license.

 You need to be able to show the following:

 - You have enrolled in a DUI education program

 - You have SR-22 or proof of insurance

 If you have refused a BAC test or have a prior DUI, you need to wait one year before applying.
-With a prior DUI, at that time you must show that you are enrolled in an SB 38 18 month education program and have completed a substantial part of it.
+With a prior DUI, you must show that you are enrolled in an SB 38 18-month education program and have completed a substantial part of it.
 You must also show an SR-22 and pay a reissuance fee.

-The majority of DUI arrests that take place are filed as a misdemeanor.
-However, under certain circumstances the charges will be filed as a felony.
+The majority of DUI arrests that take place are filed as misdemeanor.
+However, under certain circumstances, the charges will be filed as a felony.
 These circumstances include: